Takeaways

 5. Long-Term Approach

 Dollar-cost averaging helps remove decision fatigue from investing.
 Investing at regular intervals is a powerful tool because of compound interest.
-However, a recent study by Vanguard looked at the total returns of lump-sum investing versus dollar-cost averaging [1].
-The data suggest lump-sum investing could outperforms dollar-cost averaging.
+However, a recent study by Vanguard compared the total returns of lump-sum investing and dollar-cost averaging.[1]
+The data suggest that lump-sum investing could outperform dollar-cost averaging.
 Consider your risk appetite and investment time horizon before choosing an investment strategy.

 Example of Dollar-Cost Averaging